HL7/phd/pages/StringEnumerationObservationProfile.md

 |Enum-Observed-Value-Simple-Str|Human readable string|
 |Enum-Observed-Value|Human readable string when indicated|

 This measurement is just a human readable string and is not designed to support generic interpretation by machine.
-To date it is used in only the Cardiovascular specialzation to report the name of some exercise program option.
+To date it is used in only the Cardiovascular specialization to report the name of some exercise program option.

 //TODO: Structure definition for this profile